rkaysen63/Movies-ETL/README.md

 * `def clean_movie(movie):` is a function that will
   * combine alternate titles located in the various language columns into one column called 'alt_titles"
   * remove the nearly empty language columns
-  * and merge similar column names
+  * and merge similar column names.

           def clean_movie(movie):
           movie = dict(movie) #create a non-destructive copy